MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/schema/spec_v_0_2.md

 This section is normative.

-Each integral set object MAY have a `basis_set` property.
+Each problem description object MAY have a `basis_set` property.
 If present, the value of the `basis_set` property MUST be an object with two properties, `type` and `name`.

 The basis functions identified by the value of the `basis_set` property MUST be real-valued.